Get 5 recipes to simplify your life:

 Frequently Asked Questions

-What if I don’t have an oven-safe skillet?
+What if I don’t have a seasoning packet?

 Cook Time 30 minutes